youyifong/tsp/README.md

 - --s If present, additional image files will be saved.

+- --mask_dilation An integer that defaults to 0.
+When doing mask-intensity analyses, a positive/negative mask_dilation causes the masks the be dilated/eroded by that number of pixels on all sides.

 Output

 - _counts_multistain.txt: cell counts, one row for each additional marker